adalpari/adalpari.github.io/_posts/2018-10-23-android-testing-unit-tests.md

 ### Bonus2: static helpers

 Static helpers are very common in some scenarios: we have the ability to access to some repetitive code or common methods without the necessity of instantiate them over and over again.
 But they are a big problem for testing.
-I mean, we can test them with no problem: we just need to call their methods and check the return.
-But what if we want to mock them? when if the _BackgroundExecutor_  was a static helper?
+I mean, we can test them with no problem: we just need to call their methods and check they return succesfully.
+But what if we want to mock them? what if the _BackgroundExecutor_  was a static helper?
 We could not test our presenter just because of the static executor.
 Too bad..

-Best solution is avoid static classes and use _Dependency Injection_ (with a dependency injector like Dagger or similar).
+Best solution is avoid static classes and use _Dependency Injection_ (like we have done in the example with _BackgroundExecutor_).
 That way we will get the same helper everywhere, and we can mock it in the tests.
-However, this is not possible in some stablished projects which are already using the static helper.
-But a bit of refactor will be needed anyway.
+However, this is not possible in some stablished projects which are already using the static helper (and we can not change them).

 There are two alternative "solutions" (notice they are not the best ones) in order to make static helpers compatible with tests:
-1. Keep the test static and don't mock it.
+1. Keep the helper static and don't mock it.
 This is risky because we can not simulate the different helper responses inside a class which is using it.
 (This solution won't work for helpers which need to be mocked to make the test pass, like _BackgroundExecutor_).
 2. Make the test singleton with an injectable _Instance_ and _getInstance()_ method.
 In this case we need to change all calls to the helper to use the instance, and inject a mocked one in the tests.
-This will fix the problem with mocking the helper in tests and it's used
+This will fix the problem with mocking the helper in tests and its use.

+Note how important is adapt the base code to tests in order to be able to run them.
+In other words __make the code testable__.